 My mother in law is 99 years old, and has decided to start cleaning out her attic.
 DH was there recently, as she is only 3 hours away near Atlanta, and was helping to pull boxes out for her.
 She has a set of fine china that was given to her by her own mother-in-law some 60+ years ago.
-The story was that it had been in the family for two generations before that, having been purchased in the 1890s.
+The story was that it had been in the family since it was purchased in 1891 as a wedding gift by my husband’s great-grandfather for his bride.
 None of the kids want this china, and she herself didn’t use it much after she got a new set of white china of her own.
 She wanted it sold to the replacements china store that sells vintage china so someone else might complete a set or replace a broken piece.
 DH brought it home for me to look over and see about selling it.
 The shapes on the covered dishes are just exquisite.

 She would use a few of the serving pieces at holiday meals, but I only remember the place settings being used once for Thanksgiving in the 1970s.
 I did remember that it was green, and I like green transferware better than any other color.
 The paper that the china was wrapped in was so old and fragile, it fell apart as the pieces were lifted from the box.
 I was naturally curious, and since I was the kid in school that cheered when a research paper was assigned while everyone else groaned, I began looking for information.
 While there is a great deal about the early years of the Ridgway Potteries, and the succession of subsequent generations, very little is written about the family after the 1860s.
 These pieces are marked England, which would have occurred in 1891 when the law changed and pieces imported to the US had to have the country of origin on them.